arturoeanton/go-r2lang/README.md

     # Output:
     # Welcome to R2Lang 2025 v1.0! 🚀
-    # New features: 6
+    # New features: 9
-    # 🎉 Fully featured language!
+    # 🎉 Premium language with advanced features!
     ```

 ---